mjingram/MPG_Ridge_Lasso_Machine_Learning_in_R/README.md

 # MPG_Ridge_Lasso_Machine_Learnnig
-Miles Per Gallon data analysis project using ridge, lasso, and ols
+Project focusing on prediction of a cars Miles Per Gallon using ridge, lasso, and ols machine learning.
+See the R markdown file for the R code for the project See the doc file for the project report